Hi! I'm Lise Leblanc

 The real problem was my own mind!

-When I realized that 99% of my problems were being created by my own mind, it was a MAJOR a-ha moment because it was then that I understood that there was no way my life was ever going to be different unless I changed.
+When I realized that most of my problems were being fuelled by my own mind, it was a MAJOR breakthrough because it was then that I understood that there was no way my life was ever going to be different unless I changed my mind about things... about almost everything!

 I had to dig down deep.
-Yes, into my childhood crap.
-All the stuff I'd spent years trying to avoid and repress.
+Yes, into all of the negative emotional experiences I'd spent years trying to avoid and repress.
 Urghhhh....

-I won't lie, it was a BIG inside job!
-But once I hacked into the subconscious programs that were running in me and shifted those old stories, my whole reality changed.
-I went from stress and survival to creativity and freedom.
+I won't lie, it was a MAJOR inside job!
+But once I hacked into the subconscious programs that were running in me and shifted those old stories, my whole reality started to change.

-Over the past 20 years, I've counselled and coached thousands of people on their healing journey, helping them set themselves free from the prison of their own minds.
-This is done using a variety of techniques, including hypnosis which allows you to tap into your subconscious mind and reprocess emotional experiences and reprogram the faulty beliefs systems that were formed as a result of these negative experiences.
-Once this happens, the fight-or-flight response is no longer triggered unnecessarily and your nervous system is released from survival mode.
+Over the past 20 years, I've counselled and coached thousands of people on their healing journey, helping them set themselves free from the prison of their own minds and to shift their nervous system out of survival mode.

 My online healing programs will give you the insights, information, and tools you need to heal yourself.
 But, here’s the thing.
 No one can do it for you.
 No one.
 As much as you may need support and guidance, this is something you, and only YOU, can do.

 Not everyone is ready for healing.
 Not everyone is ready to create something new and meaningful in their lives.
-That’s just a fact.
 For whatever reason, some are going to stay stuck exactly where they are, repeating the same painful patterns for the rest of their lives.
 But that doesn't have to be you.
 You can decide to start your healing journey today, RIGHT NOW!

 In the end.

 When I healed my past and reconditioned my subconscious mind, I woke up to life.
 MY life!
 But I needed the motivation to do that.
 I needed the intense suffering to get me to a point where I even wanted to change.
 However, I don't believe you need to wait until you're in the depths of despair.
-With a solid decision, the right strategies, and some disciplined practice, you too can learn to harness the power of your own mind and start spinning outside the boundaries of your habitual thinking and feeling patterns.
+With a solid decision, the right strategies, and some disciplined practice, you too can learn to harness the power of your own mind and start spinning outside the boundaries of your habitual thinking, feeling, and behavioural patterns.
 Once this happens, you will discover a whole new world of possibilities and opportunities.
-People will look at you and wonder what you're doing differently.
-But best of all, you will feel good on the inside.

 I want to help as many people as possible experience happiness and freedom from the inside out, including YOU!